reneegreen816/PholdAPhage/README.md

    Note:
    - T#s can overlap in genome size and bps number eg T=3 and T=4.
 In this scenario consider which T# is most common or stable for your phage family type or bps length, based on literature.
 If literature review doesn't help determine the best T# for you, consider setting up all possible versions for visualisation and observational review.
    - The type of DNA/RNA your phage has will also help to define its size, with dsDNA requiring a higher T# to support a larger genome.
-   - Phage capsid size and protemoics can also help define.
-See more in supplementary folders.
+   - Phage capsid size and proteomics can also help define.
+See more in supplementary documents folder.
    - See [The Missing Tailed Phages: Prediction of Small Capsid Candidates](https://pubmed.ncbi.nlm.nih.gov/33302408/) for more information on how these sizes were defined.
 <br><br>